Search by Keyword

-Shortly afterwards, “take two” began. “’Ready John?' asked Martin.
+Shortly afterwards, 'take two' began, the rhythm track consisting of Paul on bass and Ringo on drums allocated to track one while John's vocals and George on tambourine were being recorded onto track four. “'Ready John?' asked (George) Martin.
 A nod from Lennon signaled that he was about to begin his count-in, so I instructed (2nd engineer) Phil McDonald to roll tape. ‘…two, three, four,’ intoned John, and then Ringo entered with a furious cymbal crash and bass drum hit.
 It sounded magnificent!
 Thirty seconds in, someone in the band made a mistake, though, and they all stopped playing…I quickly announced ‘take three’ on the talkback microphone and the group began playing the song again, perfectly this time around.”

 “'I think we’ve got it,' John announced excitedly after the last note dies away.
 George Martin waved everyone into the control room to hear the playback…’What on earth did you do to my drums?’
 Ringo was asking me.
 ‘They sound fantastic!’
 Paul and John began whooping it up, and even the normally dour George Harrison was smiling broadly.
 ‘That’s the one, boys,’ George Martin agreed, nodding in my direction.”

-So ended the recording session for the night, the rhythm track being completed which consisted of Ringo on drums, George on guitar, Paul on bass and John on vocals.
-His vocals were sung in the conventional single-tracked manner for the first three lyrical phrases of the song and then through the rotating Leslie speaker for the remainder.
+So ended the recording session for the night, the rhythm track being completed with John's vocals being sung in the conventional single-tracked manner for the first three lyrical phrases of the song and then through the rotating Leslie speaker for the remainder.
 All overdubs were left over for the following session on the next day.
-However, before this session ended at 1:15 am, an assignment of sorts was given to each of the group to prepare for the next days’ recording session.
+However, before this session ended at 1:15 am, an assignment of sorts was given to each of the group to prepare for the next day's recording session.

 “Everybody went home and made up a spool, a loop,” explains George Harrison. "'OK, class, now I want you all to go home and come back in the morning with your own loop.'
 We were touching on the Stockhausen kind of ‘avant garde a clue’ music."